 Since then trustees have been required to register on TRS, where a trust is liable to pay any of the following taxes: Income Tax, Capital Gains Tax, Inheritance Tax, Stamp Duty Land Tax (Buildings Transaction Tax in Scotland) or Stamp Duty Reserve Tax.

-Other trusts that will now need to register include:
+Other trusts that are required include:

 Overseas express trusts that: